 While Cisco has added to its SDN and cloud capabilities through acquisitions, it also maintains a research and development budget of about $6.3 billion a year.
 R&D investment targets include data center infrastructure management and automation software within the Cisco UCS Manager and UCS Director products.

-Cisco entered into a deep partnership with Ericsson, the biggest telecom equipment maker.
+Moving to bolster relationships with telecom equipment makes, Cisco entered into a deep partnership with Ericsson, one of the biggest that area.
 The companies intend to cooperate to develop products and services in areas such as 5G, cloud computing, Internet protocol, and the Internet of Things.
 Their goal is to add $1 billion in revenue for each company by 2018.
-With their strategic partnership, announced in 4Q 2015, the companies will cooperate on developing networks through reference architectures and joint development, systems-based management and control, a broad reseller agreement, and collaboration in key emerging market segments.
+With their strategic partnership, announced in 4Q 2015, the companies are collaborating to develop networks and systems-based management and control products and work together in key emerging market segments.
 The companies will work together specifically on virtualization technologies and software-defined networks.
 In Ericsson, Cisco gets a partner with complementary strengths in technologies and in markets around the world.

-The deal helps Cisco counter the merger of Alcatel-Lucent and Nokia, which, if concluded, would be the second biggest provider ( Huawei is #1) of telecom equipment.
+The deal helps Cisco and Ericsson counter the merger of Alcatel-Lucent and Nokia, which created the second biggest provider of telecom equipment ( Huawei is #1) .